An epic contest

 His presence on the field made the difference of forty thousand men.

 Wellington established a strong defensive position, blocking the road to Brussels in order to stop Napoleon’s advance towards the capital.

-Wellington knew he was outnumbered - approximately 68,000 Allied troops versus Napoleon's 72,000 - so he positioned his men behind a ridge and three garrisoned farms.
+Wellington knew he was outnumbered – approximately 68,000 Allied troops versus Napoleon's 72,000 – so he positioned his men behind a ridge and three garrisoned farms.
 The farm of Papelotte was on his left, Le Haye Sainte in front and Hougoumont to his right.
 The combination of the incline, fields of high corn and well-placed garrisons meant Wellington had both a good vantage point and cover to shield his troops.
-From here he could try and hold the ground until the Prussians arrived.
+From here he could try to hold the ground until the Prussians arrived.

 He is a bad general and the English are breakfast!

 09:00, 18 June

 Napoleon's mind was also on the terrain.
 It was sodden from the night's rainfall, making it difficult to move his men and guns into position.

 Napoleon decided to delay his first major attack until the ground had dried out.
 It was a dangerous strategy – it could allow time for Blucher's Prussian army to arrive and join Wellington on the ridge.
 Yet, having the French infantry and cavalry wade through mud risked tiring them out in the early stages of the battle.
 For now, Napoleon decided to draw out the British and make a dent in their defensive position.
 He launched a diversionary attack on Hougoumont farm.

 The attack on Hougoumont